GoFundMe donations – tax considerations

 Most GoFundMe donations are not tax deductible.
 Their website even mentions that donation to a personal GoFundMe fundraiser is “generally considered to be personal gifts and are not guaranteed to be tax-deductible.”
 Unless you donate to GoFundMe.org, it is not to a registered charity.
 While you are helping someone in need, which is a glorious thing to do – especially given the COVID-19 pandemic the world is experiencing, you cannot deduct it from your taxes.

 Before organizing any online fundraiser, it is best to learn about potential tax consequences both to you as the organizer and to those who donate to your campaign.
+It’s important to conduct strategic tax planning prior to making a gofundme donation.
 If you have questions beyond the information provided by the platform (https://www.gofundme.com/) you want to use, seek advice from a tax professional.